Myles Murphy (painter): Career

-In 1959, Murphy became a teacher at the Slade School of Art and in 1960, senior lecturer at Chelsea College of Arts, where he remained until 1974.
-Cherry Pickles was one of his pupils.
+In 1959, Murphy became a teacher at the Slade School of Art and in 1960, senior lecturer at Chelsea College of Arts, where he remained until 1981.
+His students included Patrick Caulfield and Cherry Pickles.
 He continued to paint, often destroying or reusing his canvasses and ignoring their commercial or critical value.
 His Yellow Nude (Oil on canvas, 1963, Southbank Centre, London) was acquired for the Arts Council Collection from the London Group in 1964.

 In 1974, he won the John Moores Painting Prize for Figure with Yellow Foreground which the Tate Gallery describes as showing "a sophisticated balance of observed detail and abstract, flat planes of colour."
 The painting was acquired by the gallery in 1994 with assistance from the Knapping Fund.

+In 1981, he became the principal of Wimbledon School of Art until retiring in 1987.

 Personal life

 In 1977, Murphy married Dawn Martin who had first been introduced to him by Euan Uglow as a model.
-The couple had two children.
+The couple had two daughters, Inez Murphy and Sian Murphy.

 Murphy died of pneumonia on 16 November 2016 at the age of 89.
 He was survived by his wife and children.